 Shani Jayanti also coincides with the Vat Savitri Vrat, which falls on Jyeshta Amavasya, and is celebrated in Northern India.

 Shani is an indicator of misery, longevity, sorrow, old age, death, restriction, discipline, delay, responsibility, authority, humility, wisdom, integrity, and ambition.
 It is regarded as the planet of darkness, which governs the dark side of human nature.
 It is seen as both a destroyer and a giver.
-Worshipping Shani sincerely blesses one with a life sans obstructions, and fulfillment of all wishes.
+Worshipping Shani sincerely blesses one with life sans obstructions, and fulfillment of all wishes.